endevver/mt-plugin-ajax-login/README.md

 We have provided sample HTML, template code, and javascript to make integration easier.
 If you need additional assistance we recommend contacting a qualified Movable Type consultant.

+# Known Issues

+Here is a list of known issues and things this plugin has not been tested with:

+* This has not been tested against an non-native MT login auth driver (e.g. LDAP or otherwise).
+For these drivers, this plugin is almost certainly not going to work in certain circumstances.
+Please consult Endevver for help.

 # JSON Interface

 ## Input Parameters